 TIPS FOR MAKING A PERFECT BAKED CHEESECAKE

-To help prevent the cheesecake from cracking and to ensure a nice even bake, cheesecakes are best baked on a lower oven temp for a little longer.
-Double check your oven temperature (I recommend getting an oven thermometer because oven often seem to run hot) and then let it cool slowly.
+- Bake on a low heat: To help prevent the cheesecake from cracking and to ensure a nice even bake, cheesecakes are best baked on a lower oven temp for a little longer.
+Double check your oven temperature (I recommend getting an oven thermometer because ovens often seem to run hot) and then let it cool slowly.

 - 300 grams Digestive biscuits or graham crackers, broken into pieces